themeum/tutor/readme.txt

   * Teacher profiles and panels
   * Lesson management
   * Course requirement & instruction
-  * WooCommerce integration to sell courses
-  * Quizzes and Questions under course
+  * Quizzes
   * Teacher registration form
   * Course review and rating system
   * Q&A for students with course teacher
   * Video Poster (trailer/teaser)
-  * Lesson attachments
   * Tracking course progress
-  * Lesson download option
+  * Course Difficulty Level
+  * Define Course Duration
+  * Add course requirement and instruction
+  * Quiz Timer
-  * Email notification
+  * Quiz Attempts

 = Intuitive Course Builder =
 Create courses with their details like videos, attachments, excerpt, additional data, benefit of the course, requirement, topic, summary, announcement, and video banners.
 Have lessons under course and attach video and other attachments to each lesson.
 Tutor, the advanced WordPress LMS plugin lets you present courses on an intuitive user interface with all required options to offer a top notch learning system.